 - imposing a stricter interpretation of the early leaving legislative criteria, which sets a very high threshold for early leaving eligibility,

 - ensuring direct contact between parents and Ministry staff at the first stage of the early leaving process, to actively discourage early leaving and to support parents to find ways of keeping their children engaged in learning, and

 - promoting alternatives to early leaving, such as a combination of school and work-based learning.

-A Training Provider course was the most popular destination for a 15-year-old student who received an early leaving exemption, with the majority (86%) of early leavers going there in 2017, up slightly from 2016.
-A further 6% of all 2017 early leavers went into full time employment with 8% intending to enrol in a Polytechnic course.
+A training provider course1 continued to be the most common destination for a 15-year-old student who received an early leaving exemption, with the majority (85%) of early leavers choosing this pathway in 2019.
+A further 8% of students who received exemptions enrolling in polytechnics2, with 7% going into full time employment.

 Evidence about what works for this indicator can be found in:

 - Biddulph, F., Biddulph, J. and Biddulph, C. (2003).
 The Complexity of Community and Family Influences on Children's Achievement in New Zealand: Best Evidence Synthesis.
 Wellington: Ministry of Education.

 - Brooks, M., et al. (1997).
 Under-age School Leaving: A Report to the National Youth Affairs Research Scheme.
 Hobart: National Clearing House for Youth Studies.